 Yes.
 We will confirm the status of your application within 14 days of your application.
 We want to ensure we give each application our full attention.
 We thank you for your patience.

 Yes.
 SPS has been fully approved to move forward.
-In July 2023, the Province of BC reaffirmed their decision that transition to SPS will be completed.
+On April 22, 2024 the Province of BC announced that SPS will become Police of Jurisdiction on November 29, 2024.
 In October 2023, the Province introduced new legislation requiring the City of Surrey to provide policing services through a municipal police department.

 Positions and Promotions